Explicit 34: Star Wars Holiday Special

 5:42

-It's just a bunch of Wookiees going [SOUND] and there's just something so
+it's just a bunch of Wookiees

-grating about the way they were doing it as well.
+And there was just something so grating about the way they were doing it as well.

 5:54

->> Was it lumpy or scratchy or something?
+Was it lumpy or scratchy or something?

 5:56